EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 > We're excited for your interview!
 >
 > Especially on our remote team, technical writing is a critical skill to being a successful team member.
 Can you provide a technical writing sample?
 This can be some documentation you wrote, a couple of Pull Request descriptions you are proud of, a prusuasive email you sent to a colleague, or anything else that describes or persuades involving technical or philosophical aspects of our work.
 If nothing like this is sharable, let us know and we'll figure something else out together.
 >
+> **Proposed Interview Format**
+>
 > Here's a breakdown of the interview format we'd like to use.
 Let me know if you have any comments, questions, or concerns.
 >
-> **Proposed Interview Format**
->
 > ```
-> {{TODO}}
+> - Intro and Overview (15m)
-> Homework Discussion: Chat App (1hr)
+> - Homework Discussion: Chat App (1hr)
-> Collaborate: Redesigning the Job board (1hr)
+> - Collaborate: API Design (1hr)
+> - Break (10m)
-> Collaborate: Refactoring and Testing (30m)
+> - Collaborate: Refactoring and Testing (45m)
-> Two-directional Q&A (45m)
+> - Two-directional Q&A (45m)
 > ```
 >
-> **Pair Programming: Work on an API in Node.js**
+> **Intro and Overview**
 >
-> Strength: Writing tested Node controllers and maintaining clean functional back-end logic
-> We'll work together to implement some functionality in a Node.js API.
+> We'll walk through the general landscape of FlashRecruit's industry and architecture.
+This will help us get things flowing before digging into the other modules.
 >
-> **UI Architecture Breadkdown**
+> **Homework Discussion: Chat App**
 >
-> Strength: Building out well-tested reusable React visual and higher-order components
-> We’ll take a page from our system and talk through how we’d go about architecting the UI of it from scratch.
-We’ll dig into what components should exist, how they should communicate, and how UI state should be managed.
+> *Strength:* Technical Implementation
 >
-> **UX Flow Walkthrough**
+> We'll discuss the decisions you made and the product you produced for the homework assignment.
+This will include what you would plan to do if you had more time.
 >
-> Strength: Helping design and scope out user features and flow that are streamlined and efficient.
-> We’ll walk through several of our current user workflows and talk about how they could be improved.
+> **API Design**
+>
+> *Strength: "Designed and implemented APIs in Node.js"*
+>
+> We’ll take a page from our system and talk through how we’d go about architecting the API of it from scratch.
+We’ll dig into general strategy, URL schemes, wire formats, resource relationships, data backing, performance monitoring and optimization, and wherever else you have related skill.
+>
+> **Collaborate: Refactoring and Testing**
+>
+> *Strengths: Refactoring and Testing*
+>
+> We'll discuss refactoring and testing strategies in general and with a specific example from our system.
 >
 > **Two-directional Q&A**
 >